 Underweight children aged 2 to 5

-Two- to five-year-olds may be small, but they're growing and need the energy (calories) and nutrients that come from a varied and balanced diet.
+2 to 5 year olds may be small, but they're growing and need the energy (calories) and nutrients that come from a varied and balanced diet.
 If your child is underweight, they may not be getting enough calories.

-If you're concerned that your child is underweight or not growing normally, see your GP.
-Low weight can occur for a number of reasons.
+If you're concerned that your child is underweight or not growing normally, see a GP.
+A low weight can happen for several reasons.

 How can I tell if my child is underweight?